 - Stocking—Stocking shelves, setting up displays, and organizing items.

 Most stores do not offer a paper application.
-If you want to apply to become a Target employee, you'll have to do it on the computer located near the Service Desk.
+If you want to apply, you'll have to do it on the computer located near the Service Desk.

 What Kind of People Make a Good Fit?